Why Every Government Needs a Data Dictionary

 Clear definitions reduce misinterpretation and make data easier to use across policy, analytics, and operations.

-Consistency is critical for a successful government data dictionary.
+Consistency is crucial for a successful government data dictionary.
 Standard naming conventions and taxonomies help users understand data quickly and reduce confusion.

 This includes: